RaulRoberto/Cypress/README.md

 **Requirements:**
 * You must create and automate at least 2 test cases for each scenario.
 * You must use this demo application to do the automation: http://automationpractice.com/index.php
-* You can choose the technologies that you want to use.
+* You are free to choose the technologies that you prefer.

 **How to submit my project?**

-To submit your automation project you must follow the following steps:
+To submit your automation project you must follow these steps:

 1. Clone this repository
 2. Create a branch